Letters of Athol Cluny McPherson, January to March 1915 - Part 5

 fowls.
 I hope both you & Jook had a trip out

-trip out there I would like to be there
+trip out there, I would like to be there

 myself, if ever I have the luck to get back to

-Australia I'm going to see warook myself.
+Australia I'm going to see wartook myself.

 This is a great place for fights a fellow sees about

-to ago, they had gloves on I had their faces fairly
+ago, they had gloves on I had their faces fairly

 about a week ago & came off winner & fellow out

-of our coy Bardsley "not Bill ? he used to fight
+of our coy Bardsley "not Bill" he used to fight

 in Melbourne under the name of Lee, he was